-Arrowhead Landfill continued to have unpermitted water run-off at its SW cornerand trespass at New Hope Cemetery at its NW corner.
+Arrowhead Landfill continued to have unpermitted water run-off at its SW corner and reported trespass inside New Hope Cemetery at its NW corner.

-Arrowhead released a video with attempts to advertise its landfill as great corporate neighbor.
+Arrowhead released a video with attempts to advertise its landfill as a great corporate neighbor.

-BBC President Esther Calhoun traveled to Montgomery, Al to share her experience with the UN Working Group on the issue of discrimination against women in law and in practice.
+Black Belt Citizens traveled to Montgomery to share her experiences with the UN Working Group on the issue of discrimination against women.